rreusch2/parleyapp/Comprehensive App Store Launch Preparation Report for ParleyApp.md

     *Note: If you encounter issues, try `pod deintegrate`, `pod clean`, and then `pod install` again.
 Ensure your Podfile is correctly configured.*

 4.  **Open Project in Xcode:**
     Open the `.xcworkspace` file (not `.xcodeproj`) located in the `ios` directory.
-For ParleyApp, this would likely be `parleyapp/ios/ParleyApp.xcworkspace`.
+For Predictive Play, this would likely be `Predictive Play/ios/Predictive Play.xcworkspace`.
     ```bash
-    open ios/ParleyApp.xcworkspace
+    open ios/Predictive Play.xcworkspace
     ```

 5.  **Configure General Settings in Xcode:**